Hindenburg Programme: Analysis

-The German army had reached its peak of manpower in 1916 and the Hindenburg Programme had been intended to reduce the burden on the remaining men by substituting machines.
-In 1917, the Westheer had managed to withstand the attacks of the French and the British, while offensive operations had been conducted on the eastern and southern fronts.
-The coalition against Germany increased its output of war materiel even more than the increase of the Hindenburg Programme, an industrial competition that Germany could not win; the programme worsened the labour shortage in Germany.
-The theoretical changes in German defensive tactics had greater effect than the increase in the size of the army and the output of weapons.
+In 1916, the German army had reached the peak of its manpower and the Hindenburg Programme was intended to reduce the burden on the remaining men by replacing them with machines.
+In 1917, the Westheer had managed to withstand attacks by the French and British, while offensive operations were conducted on the eastern and southern fronts.
+The coalition against Germany increased its output of war materiel even more than the Hindenburg Programme, an industrial competition that Germany could not win; the programme worsened the labour shortage in Germany.
+The theoretical changes in German defensive tactics had a greater effect than the increase in the size of the army and output of weapons.
 British attacks in 1917 were much more competent than those of 1916 but German defensive methods were adapted to negate the effect of the maturing of the British Expeditionary Force (BEF).
 The Battle of the Somme (1 July – 18 November 1916) had cost the Westheer about 500,000 casualties and the Second Battle of the Aisne (16 April – 9 May 1917), the main part of the Nivelle Offensive, cost another 163,000.
 The Third Battle of Ypres (31 July – 10 November) added 217,000 German casualties.

 Casualties in the Third Battle of Ypres led to the average number of men in an infantry battalion falling from 750 to 640 and in October, congestion on the railway lines behind the 4th Army led to more shortages.
-The 4th Army had a ration strength of 800,000 men and 200,000 horses, which needed 52 trains of 35 wagons each just for daily maintenance.
+The 4th Army had a ration strength of 800,000 men and 200,000 horses, that needed 52 trains of 35 wagons each, just for daily maintenance.
 The change to a defence based on firepower, using the extra weapons and munitions produced by the Hindenburg Programme, needed more trains to carry ammunition to the front.
 On 28 July, the 4th Army fired 19 munitions trains' worth of ammunition, exceeding the record 16 trains' on the Somme.
 On 9 October, the 4th Army was firing 27 trains' worth per day, 18 million shells being fired during the battle.
-The trains had to compete for space on the railways with food supplies and troop transports, which created severe difficulties for Heeresgruppe Kronprinz Rupprecht.
-Men, horses and fuel were taken from agricultural production for the army and munitions, which caused food shortages and food price inflation, leading to Germany coming to the verge of starvation at the close of 1918.
+The trains had to compete for space on the railways with food supplies and troop transports, that created severe difficulties for Heeresgruppe Kronprinz Rupprecht.
+Men, horses and fuel were taken from agricultural production for the army and munitions, that led to food shortages and food price inflation, leading to Germany coming to the verge of starvation at the close of 1918.